-Do you like to analyze, design and build?
-If so, Anne Arundel Community College’s Engineering Transfer programs may be for you.
+Our Engineering programs may be for you.
 You’ll complete your general education requirements and basic engineering courses under faculty who are devoted to student success.
 AACC’s Engineering department has an excellent relationship with some of the top public engineering programs in the state.
-We also try to replicate the first two years of a university engineering program.
-By the time you complete your degree with us, you’ll be well-prepared for the next step of your journey to become an engineer.
+We try to replicate the first two years of a university engineering program.
+By the time you complete your degree with us, you’ll be well prepared for the next step of your journey to become an engineer.

 You’ll take foundational courses in math, physics and chemistry, as well as basic engineering work.
-By the time you complete the program, you will be well-prepared to transfer to any of the best university engineering across the country.
+By the time you complete the program, you will be well prepared to transfer to any of the best university engineering programs across the country.

 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 This option is particularly good if you are undecided in your ultimate career direction, not sure where you'd like to eventually transfer or just looking to complete general education requirements while "testing the waters" of a particular major.
 No matter what brings you to Transfer Studies, the result is a well-rounded associate degree preparing you for further studies and successful career.

 After you earn your degree from AACC, you’ll be ready to transfer to a quality four-year college or university.
 Once you have completed your bachelor’s degree, the opportunities for engineers are limitless.
 Almost every industry today needs engineers as part of their everyday business and operations.
 For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.